 Omissions On Death Certificates Lead To Undercounting Of Opioid Overdoses

-In a refrigerator in the coroner's office in Marion County, Indiana, rows of vials await testing.
+In a refrigerator in the coroner's office in Marion County, Ind., rows of vials await testing.
 They contain blood, urine and vitreous, the fluid collected from inside a human eye.

 In overdose cases, the fluids may contain clues for investigators.